Bangkok Hotels – Tips and Recommendations

 (Hotel Phone: +66 2 126 8866)

-- Opened in April 1983, centrally located in the Ratchaprasong shopping and entertainment district, steps away from BTS Ratchadamri.
+- Opened in April 1983 (formerly the Four Seasons Bangkok), centrally located in the Ratchaprasong shopping and entertainment district, steps away from BTS Ratchadamri.

 - 13 room types, 354 rooms totally (42 sq m to 126 sq m).
 Has one Jim Thompson Explorer Suite (198 sq m) and one Presidential Suite (344 sq m).